Welcome to Reception Class

 Non-Negotiables For Reception

-We are learning all about the number 7,8,9 and 10.
+We are learning all about the number 10 and numbers 11 to 20.
 Adults can help at home by counting forwards and backwards to these numbers, helping children write the numerals and adding small groups of objects together.
 We will also be finding out all about how to add and subtract and making up number stories to help us with this.

 Useful websites for this topic